hyperledger/fabric/docs/source/glossary.rst

 Concurrency Control Version Check
 ---------------------------------

-Concurrency Control Version Check is a method of keeping state in sync across peers on a channel.
-Peers execute transactions in parallel, and before commitment to the ledger, peers check that the data read at execution time has not changed.
-If the data read for the transaction has changed between execution time and commitment time, then a Concurrency Control Version Check violation has occurred, and the transaction is marked as invalid on the ledger and values are not updated in the state database.
+Concurrency Control Version Check is a method of keeping ledger state in sync across peers on a channel.
+Peers execute transactions in parallel, and before committing to the ledger, peers check whether the state read at the time the transaction was executed has been modified.
+If the data read for the transaction has changed between execution time and commit time, then a Concurrency Control Version Check violation has occurred, and the transaction is marked as invalid on the ledger and values are not updated in the state database.